ManuelHentschel/VSCode-R-Debugger/readme.md

 ## Installation
-The latest "stable" version of the VS Code extension can be installed from the [marketplace](https://marketplace.visualstudio.com/items?itemName=RDebugger.r-debugger).
+The latest version of the VS Code extension can be installed from the [marketplace](https://marketplace.visualstudio.com/items?itemName=RDebugger.r-debugger).
 After installing the extension, the R package can be installed using the command `r.debugger.updateRPackage`.